SK3CHI3/JacPilot/README.md

-# JacPilot - Interactive Learning Platform for Jaseci (Jac Lnag)
+# JacPilot - Interactive Learning Platform for Jaseci (Jac Lang
+g)

 A modern, gamified learning platform for mastering the Jac programming language and Jaseci framework.
 Built with React, TypeScript, Jaseci, and Supabase.